PredictiveIntelligenceLab/jaxpi/README.md

 Our implementation supports both **single** and **multi-GPU** training, while evaluation is currently limited to single-GPU setups.

+## Updates

+- **May 2024**: We have released the code for our latest paper, "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks".
+Please see repo branch `piratenet` for the implementation and examples.

 ## Installation

 Ensure that you have Python 3.8 or later installed on your system.